999 (emergency telephone number): Poland

 The 112 emergency number is an all-service number in Poland like in other EU states, but old numbers that were traditionally designated for emergencies are still in use parallel to 112.
 Those are 999 for ambulance, 998 for fire brigade and 997 for police.

 United Arab Emirates

 In the United Arab Emirates, the 999 service is used to contact the police who are also capable of forwarding the call as appropriate to the ambulance or fire services.
 The number 998 connects directly to the ambulance service and 997 to the fire brigade.

+Saudi Arabia

+In Saudi Arabia, the 999 service is used to directly contact the police who are also capable of forwarding the call to other emergency services as deemed appropriate.
+The number 997 connects directly to the ambulance service and 998 to the civil defence.
+However, the 911 number is the main number used in Saudi Arabia.

+Sudan

+In Sudan, the 999 service is the primary or main service used to contact the police, fire or ambulance services.

 Singapore

 In Singapore, the number 999 was inherited from British rule and continued after independence.
 The number is attributed more to requesting for the police, with the number 995, established in 1984, used for direct lines to the fire brigade and ambulance services of the Singapore Civil Defence Force.
 Because most of the population of Singapore is Chinese, it is likely that 995 was adopted because the Chinese pronunciation for that number (九九五, jiǔ jiǔ wǔ) sounds similar to the Chinese phrase for 'Save me' (救救我, jiù jiù wǒ).